 Up to eight Magnus Scholarships worth £1,000-£1,500 per year are currently available for singers, organists or choral directors in full time education.
 Recent scholars have gone on to sing in various Cathedral and Collegiate choirs, taken up Oxbridge organ scholarships and continued their musical studies at university.

 The choir welcomes adult singers of any voice part from all walks of life.
-They rehearse in the Song School on a Friday evening and sing for two services on a Sunday most weeks of the year.
+They rehearse on a Friday evening and sing for two services on a Sunday most weeks of the year.